spec-first/connexion/docs/cookbook.rst

         ...

-This is all you need to have validation for that format in your Connexion application.
+This is all you need to have validation for that format in your Específico application.
 Keep in mind that the format checkers should be defined and registered before you run your application server.
 A full example can be found at https://gist.github.com/rafaelcaricio/6e67286a522f747405a7299e6843cd93